 Some shelters and rescuers can and already do this on their own.
 However, there are still many rescuers who are overwhelmed with the daily tasks associated with saving animals and caring for them (transporting, vetting, cleaning, feeding, socializing, and exercising), that they often struggle to find the time to network their animals to rescues.
 Northbound Rescue helps rescuers with all aspects of finding the best rescue for their animals, proper vetting, paperwork, and coordinating transport to receiving rescues who will find the animals forever homes.

-Why as "New Englanders" are you saving dogs from down South?
+Why as "New Englanders" are you saving animals from down South?

-Why are there so many dogs in need of rescue in Southern States?
+Why are there so many animals in need of rescue in Southern States?

 This is a very complicated and complex question with no specific answer... but lack of spaying/neutering, weak animal protection laws, lack of enforcement of laws, economic circumstances, lack of education and cultural norms are some of the factors that contribute to the current state of animal culture in the South.

 Are the animals Northbound Rescue is helping properly vetted and legally transported?